NASA-AMMOS/BSL/docs/api/01-bsl-sis.md

 The BSL is a software library that compiles to a Linux shared or static object, which must be linked to a host binary in order to execute.
 The BSL does not itself produce and run any independent threads of execution.

-Host applications must link to the BSL object files during their build process, according to the instructions and s located in the BSL wiki page on GitHub.
+Host applications must link to the BSL object files during their build process, according to the instructions and examples located in the BSL wiki page on GitHub.
 Host applications will call C functions directly to execute BPSec subroutines.
 If the host application is not programmed in C or C++, then a suitable Foreign Function Interface (FFI) for that specific programming language should be used.
 Note, the authors of the BSL cannot guarantee the correctness when using BSL with an FFI.

 ## 2.3: Standards and Protocols